There is nothing good about being a hostage.

 We are people empowered by God.

-And like the children of Israel, if we are continually looking back, or if we drive by our rearview mirror, we cripple our ability to effectively move into our future.
+And like the children of Israel, if we are continually looking back, we cripple our ability to effectively move into our future.